 The Peace Prize is well-known around the world and the museum details its history as well as letting you know about the various people who have won the award.

 The museum also delves into how the prize was created and the history of the man who it’s named after, Alfred Nobel.

 It costs 120 NOK to enter and it’s well worth it if you want to learn more about the prize and its importance.

 The Oslo Vinterpark is somewhere you should visit if you’re going to Oslo during winter.
 It’s a wasted trip if you go during the summer, as there won’t be much snow!

-The park is 40 minutes away from Oslo.
+The park is 40 minutes from the centre and is one of the best day trips from Oslo.
 It’s easy to get there from the city centre, you just take the subway line 1 Frognerseteren and get off at the Voksenkollen stop!

 Once you’re there, you’ll find there are 18 different runs of varying difficulty.
 Whether you’re a beginner or an expert, you’ll find a slope to suit your level!